Chapter I: Rescue

-"What was her name again, Anna?
-Jordan?" he thought, as he opened the door wide and leaned on the door frame.
-A woman with olive skin and vivid green eyes stood in front of him.
+Once he locked eyes with the person in the doorway, however, he found himself pleasantly surprised.
+He leant on the frame, arms crossed, staring at the woman with olive skin and vivid green eyes standing on his doorstep.
 Her dark curly hair was tied back in a low ponytail, a small triangular hat perched her head.
-Straightening her navy blue skirt, she turned an icy glare onto Melthore.
+Straightening her navy blue skirt, she turned a cold glare onto Melthore.

-Claire woke with a start.
+Claire awoke with a start.
 Looking around, she saw, slightly relieved, that it had been a dream.
 Although, she thought, it might as well have been real.
 Perking up, she wondered what had awakened her.
-She heard yelling coming from downstairs, not the sensual sounds she usually heard...creeping to her bedroom door, she listened closely and heard her father's distinct gruff voice yelling.
+Throwing off her covers, she stepped out of bed.
+She heard yelling coming from downstairs.
+Not the sensual sounds she usually heard, though.
+Something more fight like.

 I promise it'll all get better...

 With her mother's words dancing in her head, she gathered a bunch of boxes and glanced out of the small window to see the blue van of the SVSS parked outside.
 Smiling for the first time in what seemed like a century, she ran to her closet and got dressed, straining her ears for any continued conversation.